Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Overview of the results

 Non-constant $1$-orbits can only arise if $\lambda=\tfrac{k}{m}$ is rational, for $k,m$ coprime, in which case $G_{\lambda}\cong \Z/m$.
 They in fact arise in {\MB } families, intersecting the torsion submanifolds $Y_{m,\beta}$ from \cref{Intro Torsion submanifolds}:

-so only finitely many $m\in \N$ can arise (here it is understood that we choose $c''(H)>0$ when $c'(H)=\tfrac{k}{m}$).
+so only finitely many $m\in \N$ can arise (it is understood that we choose $c''(H)>0$ when $c'(H)=\tfrac{k}{m}$; this ensures a certain {\MB}-property).
 These are connected odd-dimensional smooth manifolds.
 Only the \emph{non-compact} $\Ymc$ arise in \eqref{Equation Bkm slices intro}, which we call {\bf outer torsion manifolds}, and we call the $c'(H)=\tfrac{k}{m}$ in \eqref{Equation Bkm slices intro} the {\bf outer $S^1$-periods}.
 Compact torsion manifolds $\Ymc$, which lie in $\mathrm{Core}(Y)$, do not arise in \eqref{Equation Bkm slices intro}, as we ensure that the only $1$-orbits of $c(H)$ near $\mathrm{Core}(Y)$ are the constant $1$-orbits at points of $\F=\sqcup\F_\a.$ Call $\lambda>0$ {\bf generic} if it is not an $S^1$-period (e.g.\,irrational $\lambda$).
 We write $H_{\lambda}:=c(H)$ to mean that $c'(H)=\lambda$ at infinity, for generic $\lambda$, so there are no $1$-orbits at infinity.